👹

 What are GPT Goblins?

-GPT Goblins refers to a phenomenon where OpenAI's language models (starting with GPT-5.1) developed an unusual tendency to use words like "goblin," "gremlin," "raccoon," and other creature metaphors excessively in their responses.
-It became a viral AI meme in early 2026.
+GPT Goblins refers to a phenomenon where OpenAI's language models, starting visibly around GPT-5.1, developed an unusual tendency to use words like "goblin," "gremlin," "raccoon," and other creature metaphors in responses.
+It became a viral AI meme after people found the anti-creature instruction in Codex.

 Why does ChatGPT talk about goblins?